Couverture Les cérémonies du mariage

 Author

-Catherine Vaudour, ethnolinguist, studied at Inalco (Berber studies), then went on to do a PhD on marriage ceremonies among the Kel-Ajjer Tuaregs of southeastern Algeria (LLACAN-CNRS UMR 8135, EHESS).
-For the past 10 years, she has been in contact with Michel Vallet, with whom she has conducted several interviews with the aim of preserving her knowledge of Touareg culture and traditions.
-In December 2013, she set up the Tatrit association, which aims to safeguard and promote Tuareg tangible and intangible heritage.
+Ethnolinguist Catherine Vaudour did a course in Berber studies at Inalco before completing a doctorate on Tuareg Kel Ajjer marriage ceremonies in south-east Algeria (LLACAN-CNRS UMR 8135, EHESS).
+For the past 10 years, she has been in contact with Michel Vallet, interviewing him a number of times in order to preserve his knowledge of Tuareg culture and traditions.
+In December 2013, she created the Tatrit association to safeguard and promote Tuareg tangible and intangible heritage.

 255 pages